 To ensure a seat in the classes you need, register at your earliest possible time.
 Check the current class schedule to find your designated date and time.
 If the class you want is closed, continue checking via the online Class Schedule as often as possible.
 Students often drop courses through the first week of classes.
 You may register up to the start of but not past the second class period.
 If it is your term of graduation and you are closed out of a class at your registration time, you may contact the department chair for permission.
 Other students should contact their advisors to discuss alternatives.
 Instructors cannot make exceptions to add students into their classes.

 Computer Science (CS) and Computer Information Technology (CIT) majors are encouraged to double major or minor in Math, Media Studies (professional communication), Technical Communication or other areas of personal interest.
 Majoring in both Computer Science and Computer Information Technology is discouraged.
 In the rare instance when double majoring in Computer Science and Computer Information Technology is useful, the following policy will apply:

 If a student majors in one of Computer Science or Computer Information Technology, an additional 30 credits of major work is required for an additional major in the second area, over and above the requirements for the first major.
 This policy applies to double majors, second majors, and second degrees.
 As usual, all specific degree requirements must be met.

 Yes.
 An internship is encouraged for students who have no experience in computing.
-It will fulfill 3 credits of upper division electives for the major.
-To set up an internship, contact the Center for Community-Based Learning, located on our St. Paul campus.
+It will fulfill 3 or 4 credits of upper division electives for the major.
+To set up an internship, contact the Institute for Community Engagement and Scholarship (ICES), located on our St. Paul campus.
 The phone number is 651-793-1285.
 Sign up for an internship information session and reference the guidelines for the Information and Computer Sciences department programs.
 Your advisor can also assistance with the process.